-Table 27 displays the main identified risks concerning credit risk.
+Table 29 displays the main identified risks concerning credit risk.

 Risk category Risk sub-category Description Credit/Counterparty Default Risk n.a.
-The risk of loss or of adverse change in the financial situation, resulting from fluctuations in the credit standing of issuers of securities, counterparties and any debtors to which the undertaking is exposed in kEUR 2019 2018 Difference Credit/counterparty default risk 2,722.1 2,603.9 118.1 Diversification -184.8 -172.9 -11.9 Type 1 (banks, reinsurance) 1,631.6 1,647.2 -15.6 Type 2 (policyholder, insurance broker) 1,275.3 1,129.7 145.6
+The risk of loss or of adverse change in the financial situation, resulting from fluctuations in the credit standing of issuers of securities, counterparties and any debtors to which the undertaking is exposed

-Table 27: Overview of risks in credit risk
+Table 29: Overview of risks in credit risk

-According to Table 28 the default risk is the third largest risk for Credendo SR after the underwriting risk non-life and the market risk.
-The increase from EUR 2,603.9k in 2018 to EUR 2,722.1k in 2019 is explained by the increase in bank deposits, and further due to the increase of reinsurance receivables from technical reserves.
+According to Table 30 the default risk is the third largest risk for Credendo SR after the underwriting risk non-life and the market risk.
+The decrease from EUR 2,722.1k in 2019 to EUR 2,062.1k in 2020 is explained on the one hand by the improvement of ratings from banks where liquidity is kept and on the other hand by the reduction of reinsurance receivables from technical reserves in respect of type 1.
+Concerning type 2, above all the receivables against policyholders decreased by 44% versus 2019 which was due to the lower premium production in Q4 and the strict collection measures.